 - Other project documents

-There are few concepts which will give you a hint of what you can expect under private equity as you learn more about private equity.
+There are few concepts that will give you a hint of what you can expect under private equity as you learn more about private equity.
 Let’s have a look –

-- Private equity investors: In general, investors who invest in business in lieu of the ownership of those businesses will be called as private equity investors.
+- Private equity investors: In general, investors who invest in the business in place of the ownership of those businesses will be called as private equity investors.

 - Angel Investors: Investors who invest in start-ups and often very risky business are named as angel investors.
-They often take a major role in the company after they invest.
+Angel Investors often take a major role in the company after they invest.

-- Venture Capitalists: Venture capitalists are group of investors who pool their money and invest in private businesses.
-Do checkout the difference between Private Equity and Venture Capital
+- Venture Capitalists: Venture capitalists are a group of investors who pool their money and invest in private businesses.
+Do check out the difference between Private Equity and Venture Capital

 As project finance professionals, your compensation is huge.
-On an average a project finance professional gets around US $100,468 per annum.
+On average, a project finance professional gets around the US $100,468 per annum.
 But you need to arrange everything from top to bottom.
-You will be having very less options to delegate the tasks as if there’s even a little discrepancy; then you would be answerable to your seniors.
-To be project finance professional, you need to have few years of experience before you can take charge.
+You will have very fewer options to delegate the tasks as if there’s even a little discrepancy; then, you would be answerable to your seniors.
+To be a project finance professional, you need to have a few years of experience before taking charge.

-Private equity professionals need to have more knowledge in investment.
+Private equity professionals need to have more knowledge of investment.
 Thus, if they do an MBA in Finance, that’s good.
 But they need some value addition as well.
-The best course to pursue, if they want to be the top most professionals in private equity would be CFA.
-This course is so well designed that it is regarded as the best course for anyone who wants to thrive in investing profession.
+The best course to pursue, if they want to be the topmost professionals in private equity, would be CFA.
+This course is so well designed that it is regarded as the best course for anyone who wants to thrive in the investing profession.
 CFA is not an easy exam to pass.
-But if you are committed to make your mark as a private equity professional, you will clear it in due time.
+But if you are committed to making your mark as a private equity professional, you will clear it in due time.
 Remember, commitment is the key.

-In case of project finance professional, the work pressure is much more than a normal 9 to 5 professional.
-As project finance professionals need to handle multiple things at a same time, they need to invest minimum 12 hours a day or even more.
-Normally, rarely do they work in weekends, but they may need to work if any crisis arises and they need to solve the issue immediately.
+In project finance professionals, the work pressure is much more than a normal 9 to 5 professional.
+As project finance professionals need to handle multiple things simultaneously, they need to invest a minimum of 12 hours a day or even more.
+Normally, rarely do they work at weekends, but they may need to work if any crisis arises and they need to solve the issue immediately.
 Thus, project finance professionals maintain a good work-life balance.

 Let’s look at some of the differences between project finance and private equity –

 - The main difference between private equity and project finance is a matter of context.
-Project finance helps projects thrive; whereas private equity helps businesses (usually the best, not always) reach to the top.
+Project finance helps projects thrive, whereas private equity helps businesses (usually the best, not always) reach the top.

 In the final analysis

-Both of these subjects are vast and they have ample career opportunities.
+Both of these subjects are vast, and they have ample career opportunities.
 Ask yourself – “What’s most interesting to me?” and “Why?”
-If you’re able to answer these two questions clearly, you will be able to choose a career you would be proud of in near future.
+If you’re able to answer these two questions clearly, you will be able to choose a career you would be proud of in the near future.